- Regolith Extraction in Outer Space and 3D printing on the Moon and in Mud on Earth

 Technological and military organisation have long been extensions of the existing power of the monarch and state into new territories, material and human support for the search for private profit.
 Meanwhile, back at the planetary level, the progressive associations of concrete Modernism have run into the wall: progress is now encircled by increasingly ‘unseasonal’ weather patterns, and undermined by the daily media outpouring of post-democratic political sentiment.
 Concrete culture now echoes the mid 20th century observations of Karl Polanyi.
 But when capitalism faces off against democracy today, it chooses what Colin Crouch dubbed ‘post-democracy’, before stretching itself out across future space.

-A tool for 3D-printing fluid dense material like eg clay, regolith and concrete
+Ceramic tests with simulated-rhegolit and a tool for 3D-printing fluid dense material like eg clay, regolith and concrete

 Stills from Luther's next part of the film Concrete Nature: